deafsquad/UpdateLoxone/README.md

     *   Downloads the installer ZIP.
     *   Verifies file size and optionally CRC32 checksum.
     *   Extracts the `.exe` installer.
-    *   Verifies if the installer has a valid Authenticode digital signature (basic check using `Get-AuthenticodeSignature`; does not check against a trusted thumbprint).
+    *   Verifies if the installer has a valid Authenticode signature.
+If an existing `LoxoneConfig.exe` is found, it also compares the certificate thumbprint of the downloaded installer against the installed one, logging a warning on mismatch.
     *   Runs the installer silently (`-InstallMode`).
 7.  **Miniserver Update Process (runs after Config update or if Config was already up-to-date):**
     *   Calls `Update-MS` function.